Tanmoy023/Demo/README.md

 # Demo
-A demo repo for practics
+A demo repo for practics.
+just revising from githum docs